 Tower of Terror: For this attraction, it really depends on how long the wait will be.
 If it isn’t too long (say 20-30 minutes or less), I’ll actually wait in line with my party because the queue indoors and the preshow are a lot of fun.
 What’s even more amusing is that when you tell the ride attendant that you aren’t going to ride, the “chicken exit” means you have to….
 TAKE AN ELEVATOR TO ESCAPE.
 (Anyone else amused by this, or just me?)
 It’s a normal elevator, though.
 A LITERAL service elevator.

 If the wait is longer than 30 minutes, I usually head back to do window shopping along Hollywood Boulevard or Sunset Boulevard.
-If you’re lucky, you may be able to find the Citizens of Hollywood performing for the crowd in your travels.
-If you see them, it’s a great way to spend some time.
-And if you stop by the Trolley Car Cafe (aka Starbucks) for something to drink and a carrot cake cookie, I won’t tell.
+I tend to make it on down to the Trolley Car Cafe (aka Starbucks) for something to drink and a carrot cake cookie and just soak in the atmosphere.

 Slinky Dog Dash: Depending on wait times, it may be worth your time to go for a ride on Toy Story Midway Mania.
 This attraction has enough replay factor that even if you do it with your party at another time, it is still fun to do.
 If you’re a character fan and love Toy Story characters, time for some great solo selfies!
-But my big secret is to walk out of Toy Story Land and over to Pixar Place and grab a Num Num Cookie–which is basically like a giant, warm, chocolate-chip deep-dish cookie.
+But my big secret is to walk out of Toy Story Land and to the Joffrey’s kiosk at the entrance for a Num Num Cookie.
+It is basically like a giant, warm, chocolate-chip deep-dish cookie.
 It’s Incredible!
 (Pun intended.)
 And hey, you have to eat it all because you don’t want it to cool off, right?

 Rise of the Resistance and Millennium Falcon: Smugglers Run: Although my husband has assured me that the drop in Rise of the Resistance wouldn’t turn me into a Force ghost, and Smugglers Run is within my “I can do this” level, not everyone will want to or be able to do these attractions.
 Thankfully, the area of Galaxy’s Edge is amazing to wander around and people watch–in each area, you can find characters interacting with guests.
 Spend some time in Dok-Ondar’s Den of Antiquities: there’s so much to see by looking up and all around.
 But my all-time favorite thing to do in Galaxy’s Edge when I have time to spend is using the Datapad (through the Disney Play App) on your smartphone.
 This is something you can start and stop at any time, and really helps you notice so many small details hidden in plain view.